Geoffrey122/STDISCM-PS2-ExplorerMode/README.md

 ## How to Use: Press E to Change Modes
 ### Introducing the Explorer Mode
 This mode is used for activating the sprite and navigating to wherever desired in the canvas.
-The sprite is centered within the screen and uses a grid perspective in terms of rendering nearby particles in a zoomed perspective.
+The sprite is centered within the screen and uses a grid perspective in terms of rendering nearby particles in a zoomed layout.

 ### Movement of Sprite
 The movement of the Sprite is simply done by using the arrow keys in your keyboard.